How to become a Chinese Translator?

 What are the steps to make it a reality?

-These four broad criteria and vital abilities include the following.
+These four broad criteria and vital abilities are as follows.

 How To Become a Chinese Translator